northeastern-rc/rc-public-documentation/docs/source/datamanagement/transferringdata.md

 :::::{tab-set}
 ::::{tab-item} OOD's File Explorer

 You can use OOD's File Explorer application to transfer data from different directories on the HPC and also to transfer data to and from your local machine to the HPC.
-For more information to complete this please see {ref}`file-explorer`.
 ::::
 ::::{tab-item} MobaXterm